Four people arrested in connection with various charges in Northwest Arkansas | Arkansas Democrat Gazette

 Fayetteville

-Travis Laubach, 43, of 93 Northhaven St. in Farmington, was arrested Monday in connection with second-degree battery, driving while intoxicated, having an open container in a motor vehicle, two counts of leaving the scene of a property damage accident, leaving the scene of an injury accident, careless driving, reckless driving and second-degree criminal mischief.
-Laubach was being held Tuesday at the Washington County Detention Center in lieu of $7,500 bond.
+Paul Barron, 37, of 13915 Hogeye Road in Fayetteville, was arrested Thursday in connection with two counts of possession of a controlled substance, possession of instruments of crime, theft of property, second-degree criminal mischief and a parole violation.
+Barron was being held Thursday at the Washington County Detention Center in lieu of $100,000 bond.

+Noble Bausley, 36, of 2000 N. 29th St. in Fort Smith, was arrested Thursday in connection with possession of a schedule I or II controlled substance with intent to deliver, possession of a controlled substance, possession of drug paraphernalia and a parole violation.
+Bausley was being held Thursday at the Washington County Detention Center with no bond set.

-Corbin Harrell, 27, of 1667 Evelyn Circle in Fayetteville, was arrested Monday in connection with aggravated assault, terroristic threatening, third-degree battery and a parole violation.
-Harrell was being held Tuesday at the Washington County Detention Center in lieu of $50,000 bond.
+Ivan Nunez-Garcia, 31, of 1456 N. Cog Hill Drive in Fayetteville, was arrested Wednesday in connection with aggravated assault on a family or household member and third-degree endangering the welfare of a minor.
+Nunez-Garcia was being held Thursday at the Washington County Detention Center in lieu of $50,000 bond.

+Michael Brown, 38, of 182 Main St. in Winslow, was arrested Wednesday in connection with aggravated assault.
+Brown was being held Thursday at the Washington County Detention Center in lieu of $75,000 bond.